shizuka/confursion/_wiki/characters/jane-doe.md

 ## Bio

 Jane Doe is a sika deer who works as a journalist for the commune.
 She has golden brown fur, dark brown eyes, and three points on each antler.
+Like all members of her species, despite being an adult she has retained fawn-like spots.

-Jane is Deaf and she is fluent in American Sign Language and English.
+Jane is Deaf and she is fluent in both American Sign Language and English.

 ---

 Likes:

-  *
+  * Card Games

 Dislikes: